An enriched count of nodal orbits in an invariant pencil of conics: Notation and definitions

 \section{Notation and definitions}

-In this section, we will introduce all definitions and notation needed.
-We will always assume $G$ is a finite group.
-A finite $G$-set is a finite set $S$ together with a $G$ action.
-All group actions are assumed to be left actions.
+This section will introduce all definitions related to the Burnside Ring so the paper is self-contained, following \cite{TD79}.
+We will always assume $G$ is a finite group, and all group actions are assumed to be left actions.
 Given $G$-sets $S$ and $T$, a set map $f\colon S\to T$ is $G$-equivariant if $g\cdot f(s)=f(g\cdot s)$ for all $g$ in $G$.
 Given a $G$-set $S$ and a subset $S'$ of $S$, we will say $S'$ is $G$-invariant if $g\cdot s'$ is in $S'$ for all $s'$ in $S'$ and $g$ in $G$.

-Given any two $G$-sets $S$ and $T$, there are natural set operations on $S$ and $T$ from which other $G$-sets can be obtained.
-We can take the disjoint union of $S$ and $T$, $S\amalg T$, or the Cartesian product, $S\times T$, and obtain $G$-sets by letting $G$ act diagonally in either case.
+Given any two $G$-sets $S$ and $T$, there are natural set operations on $S$ and $T$ that form new $G$-sets.
+We can take the disjoint union of $S$ and $T$, $S\sqcup T$, or the Cartesian product, $S\times T$, and obtain $G$-sets by letting $G$ act diagonally in both cases.
 Let $A(G)^{+}$ denote the semi-ring of $G$-isomorphism classes of finite $G$-sets with addition given by disjoint union and multiplication by Cartesian product, where $G$-isomorphism means an isomorphism of sets that is $G$-equivariant.